OleMussmann/bad_poem/README.md

     Roses may be red,
     violets can be blue,
     this poem is short,
-    but everybody can reamaber it.
+    but everybody can remeber it.